ToothlessRider/MST_Notes/DM_MST_notes.md

 * It is a multiple step process, and Data Mining is one of those steps
 * The Process of knowledge discovery in data mining follows the given set of steps :

-1. Data Selection :
+1.Data Selection :
 * It is defined as the selection of relevant subset of the dataset for analysis.

-2. Data Cleaning :
+2.Data Cleaning :
 * It is the removal of noise or irrelevant data in the selected dataset.
 * Various methods are used to get rid of noise, outliers, missing data and duplicate data.

-3. Data Integration :
+3.Data Integration :
 * This heterogenous data is the stored into a data warehouse.
 * Integration is done by data integration tool

-4. Data Transformation and Reduction :
+4.Data Transformation and Reduction :
 * In this step the data is transformed into a  homogeneous format.
 Helps in dimensionality reduction as well

-5. Data Mining :
+5.Data Mining :
 * It is the core process of KDD
 * You can you either of the following functions of KDD
 	* Summarization